kvinay7/interview-preparation/DEV.md

      </bean>
      ```

-  - **Autowire by Name** (`autowire="byName"` in XML): If a bean with the same name as the property name exists in the application context, it will be injected.
+  - **Autowire by Name**: If a bean with the same name as the property name exists in the application context, it will be injected.
 If no matching bean name is found, it will result in an exception.
      ```xml
      <bean id="car" class="com.example.Car" autowire="byName">
        <constructor-arg value="BMW" />